txomon/python-tutorial/README.md

 - Use Git in a basic way
 - Create and package a Python project
 - Using a mix of modules and jupyter notebooks we will
-  - Load the data and tranform it with pandas
+  - Load the data and transform it with pandas
   - Visualize the data in the jupyter notebooks
   - Generate pdf reports out of the notebooks
-  - Upload the jupyter notebook and the pdf reports to Google Cloud Storage (GS)
+  - Upload the jupyter notebook after run to Google Cloud Storage (GS)
 - Containerize the project
 - Setup CI/CD using gitlab-ci and GCP cloudbuild
 - Schedule it with Airflow using the KubernetesPodOperator